Augusta, GA Blood Drive | VA Augusta health care | Veterans Affairs

 💉 638 Units Strong—and Counting!

-Since 2022, VA Augusta has partnered with Shepeard to save lives—164 donations in 2025 alone, helping nearly 500 patients.
+Since 2022, VA Augusta has partnered with Shepeard Community Blood Center to save lives—164 donations in 2025 alone, helping nearly 500 patients.

 ✨ Mar 12 – Downtown